NuGet/Home/proposed/2022/cpm-dotnet-cli-add-package-support.md

 The dotnet add package command allows users to add or update a package reference in a project file through the Dotnet CLI.
 However, when this command is used in a project that has been onboarded to Central Package Management (CPM), it poses an issue as this error is thrown: `error: NU1008: Projects that use central package version management should not define the version on the PackageReference items but on the PackageVersion items: [PackageName]`.

 The main goal is to add support for `dotnet add package` to be used with projects onboarded onto CPM.
-Regardless of whether the package has already been added to the project or not, the command should allow users to add packages or update the package version in the `Directory.packages.props` file.
+Regardless of whether the package has already been added to the project or not, the command should allow users to add packages or update the package version in the `Directory.Packages.props` file.

 ## Motivation

-Projects onboarded to CPM use a `Directory.packages.props` file in the root of the repo where package versions are defined centrally.
-Ideally, when the `dotnet add package` command is used, the package version should only be added to the corresponding package in the `Directory.packages.props` file.
-However, currently the command attempts to add the package version to the `<PackageReference />` in the project which conflicts with the CPM requirements that package versions must only be in the `Directory.packages.props` file.
+Projects onboarded to CPM use a `Directory.Packages.props` file in the root of the repo where package versions are defined centrally.
+Ideally, when the `dotnet add package` command is used, the package version should only be added to the corresponding package in the `Directory.Packages.props` file.
+However, currently the command attempts to add the package version to the `<PackageReference />` in the project which conflicts with the CPM requirements that package versions must only be in the `Directory.Packages.props` file.

 Users wanting to use CPM onboarded projects and dotnet CLI commands will be benefited.